Concierge

 Families comparing concierge care in Japan should know one structural fact first: Japan's public long-term care insurance already includes a free coordination role.
 After care-need certification, a care manager plans and coordinates covered services at no user charge.

 That changes the question from 'do we need a coordinator?' to 'what does the free coordinator not cover?'
-The honest answer: care managers work in Japanese, within covered services, and do not handle English family reporting, private gap-filling, medical communication across institutions, or overseas decision logistics.
-Private concierge support in Japan earns its fee in exactly that remainder — which is the layer we provide.
-For the Japan-specific picture, see our article on elderly concierge services in Japan and the premium concierge service page.
+Quite a lot, in practice: care managers work in Japanese, within covered services, and do not handle English family reporting, private gap-filling, medical communication across institutions, or overseas decision logistics.
+Private concierge support in Japan earns its fee in exactly that remainder, which is the layer we provide.

 Frequently asked questions